ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 # Top of Session Reminders (In Progress)
-1. Walk through potential for cool scars with Matt and Henri.
-	1. When someone lands a natural twenty on a player, it leaves a scar.
-Upon natural 20, roll 1d4.
-On a 1, no scar.
-2 is a small scar, like a nick or something that could get passed off as a birthmark.
-3 is a medium scar, cannot deny it, more visible thing like large burn over the arm or slash over the eye.
-4 is a massive scar, noticeable, like Zuko from Avatar.
-Then use d6 or d8 to pick what part of body, like head is 1, arm is 2, torso three, other arm 4, etc.
-2. For specific circumstances or moments, Insight rolls will be made in such a fashion that only the DM will be able to see the result.
+1. Improving speech stuff:
+	1. Record self, try daily doing this.
+Fastest way to spot what I need to improve.
+	2. Make a sticky-note pre-session that tells me to mirror what others are doing for their energy level.
+Follow big body language, adjust volume to their level.
+	3. Learn how to pause more.
+Cuts down on filler words and non-words.
+		1. Use the FORD method for NPCs: Talk about Family, Occupation, Recreation, or Dreams.
+	4. End your sentences on a lower pitch, otherwise stuff sounds like a question.
+2. At some point during the next session have Thalia roll 2d4 and pick which between those define the scar she gets from her most recent beating.
-- Maybe the Rat's Nest was nearby some old sorcerer-king tomb thing and it let out a spirit that was once in service to him.
+3. Maybe the Rat's Nest was nearby some old sorcerer-king tomb thing and it let out a spirit that was once in service to him.
 Consider how Spirits and Sorcerer-Kings interacted back in the days of yore, if at all.
-	- Note for narration that the explosions and activity knocked loose some kind of big stasis pod.
-Like the one that knocked Mobius free, someone or something gets out.
+	- ~~Note for narration that the explosions and activity knocked loose some kind of big stasis pod.
+Like the one that knocked Mobius free, someone or something gets out.~~ **Did that, now write it down.**
 ## Downtime
 - Emile: 2 Activities in mind, Carouse in Black Market and Volunteer.
 	- Wants to do some interactions between Ophelia Reed and Captain Ansom.